anegrete/Yelp/README.md

     - [x] User sees loading state while waiting for the API.
     - [x] User can pull to refresh to remove all filters and see the full list again
     - [x] Index displayed with business name to check easily businesses order, as in Yelp App
+    - [x] Transition to Map/List similar to Yelp app
 - [x] Navigation bar, icons, status bar, search and filter pages customized with similar Yelp colors

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):